kurocodes/KuroSketch/README.md

 - 💾 Save & load sketches
 - 🧩 More shapes (arrows, diamonds, etc.)
 - 🖌️ Stroke & color customization
-- 📱 Touch / mobile support
+- 📱 Advanced mobile gestures

 KuroSketch is a solid base. <br />
 From here… it can evolve into something really powerful.